aaakpinar/NCE/evpn-mh/intro.md

 ## EVPN Multi-homing Configurations

-The below items to be configured in all PEs that provide multi-homing to a CE.
+The below items are to be configured in all PEs that provide multi-homing to a CE.

-A LAG and member interfaces
++ A LAG and member interfaces
-Ethernet segment
++ Ethernet segment
-MAC-VRF to interface association
++ MAC-VRF to interface association

 The lab is pre-configured with underlay, EVPN routing with BGP, and a MAC-VRF for CE-to-CE L2 communication.
   >Check out _[L2 EVPN tutorial](https://learn.srlinux.dev/tutorials/l2evpn/evpn/#mac-vrf) to learn more about the configured part!_